Steven-Klavins/off-the-rails/README.md

 **Future updates**

 At present, there are a few things about this project I would like to add, probably the biggest being user authentication.
 If I deployed the site at this moment in time there would be no way of preventing users from editing articles under a false alias.
-However, to tell the truth, deployment was never really something I was planning on, the purpose of building this site was to help me learn Rails and in that, I did achieve my primary goal.
+However, to tell the truth, deployment was never really something I was planning on, the purpose of building this site was to help me learn Rails and in that, I achieved my primary goal.